 Taghi Amirani is a documentary filmmaker and TED Senior Fellow 2010.
 He most recently released Coup 53, which has received critical acclaim with a 100% critics rating on Rotten Tomatoes.

-Taghi Amirani read physics at Nottingham University where for his final year project instead of doing something in the lab he made Shades of Black, a documentary about an imaginary journey into a black hole.
-While completing a postgraduate film and TV course at University of Bristol, he made Mechanics of Love, a low-budget B&W silent comedy.
-This charming but somewhat over ambitious homage to Buster Keaton via Woody Allen landed him his first job at Thames TV as a researcher working on educational design and technology documentaries.
+Taghi Amirani read physics at Nottingham University where for his final year project, instead of doing something in the lab, he made Shades of Black, a documentary about an imaginary journey into a black hole.
+While completing a postgraduate film and TV course at the University of Bristol, he made Mechanics of Love, a low-budget B&W silent comedy.
+This charming but somewhat over-ambitious homage to Buster Keaton via Woody Allen landed him his first job at Thames TV as a researcher working on educational design and technology documentaries.

 Taghi lives in London and recently had his bicycle stolen.